 These disparities existed long before the murder of George Floyd, but his death has stirred in many people a desire to directly address our inequalities with their actions and their giving.

-Many Habitat supporters are choosing to donate to Twin Cities Habitat for Give to the Max, November 1-18.
-If you choose to give, your gift will be doubled.
-Learn more and give today!
+Many Habitat supporters are choosing to contribute to Habitat's mission with a donation.
 Together, we can reduce the racial disparities in our communities—especially those in housing.

 Housing is a Multiplier